glitchdotcom/learn-compute/README.md

     : "Evening!";
 ```

-Once you've finished editing your Compute code, enter `npm run publish` again and give it a minute to deploy your changes!
+Once you've finished editing your Compute code, run the publish command again and give it a minute to deploy your changes!

 ## Help